TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.20.md

 ---

-And they, when they heard it, glorified God; and they said unto him, Thou seest, brother, how many thousands there are among the Jews of them that have believed; and they are all zealous for the law:
+They, when they heard it, glorified God.
+They said to him, "You see, brother, how many thousands there are among the Jews of those who have believed, and they are all zealous for the law.